-The only sitting of the MSAP assessment in 2018 will take place on the 03rd March 2018.
+The only sitting of the MSAP assessment in 2019 will take place in early March 2019.
 There will be no alternative assessment date.

 Details of the exam time and venue will be send to applicants by the MSAP organisers.

-The application period for the MSAP registration will commence on 06th November 2017 and will close on 04th February 2018.
+The application period for the MSAP registration will commence in early November 2018 and will close in early February 2019.
 Late registration will incur an extra cost.

 Test centres will be located in Cork, Dublin, Limerick and Galway (details of your test centre will be emailed to you by ACER closer to the test date).
 Every effort will be made to accommodate applicants in their preferred test centre.
 However, as capacity in some test centres may be limited, places in those venues will be allocated on a first-come basis.
 Early application for the test is advisable.

-The test date for the MSAP will be on the 03rd March 2018.
+The test date for the MSAP will be in early March 2019.

 HPAT assessment for entry to the Honours degree in Medicine CK 701